EdJoPaTo/website-stalker-example/sites/org-bigbluebutton-docs-2-5-new-html.md

 Overview
 ==========

-This document gives you an overview of BigBlueButton 2.5, the latest version of BigBlueButton now in development.

-*Note:* This document is DRAFT and will be expanded upon as 2.5 development goes through alpha, beta, and release.

 BigBlueButton 2.5 offers users improved usability, increased engagement, and more performance.

 * **Usability** - making common functions (such as raise hand) easier